Skip to main content

 Got a call like this?
 Call us before you do anything else: (855) 301-4220

-Sources: WYPR / Maryland Comptroller · The Baltimore Banner (April 2026) · FBI Baltimore Field Office
+Sources: WYPR and Maryland Comptroller · The Baltimore Banner (April 2026) · FBI Baltimore Field Office.

-👨👩👧 Phone Scam · Family Emergency Statewide · AI Voice Cloning
+Phone Scam · Family Emergency · AI Voice Cloning

 How It Works

-A caller claims to be your grandchild — or actually sounds like them, because scammers now use AI voice cloning from social media videos.
-They say they have been arrested, in a car accident, or kidnapped, and they need bail money or hospital fees right now.
+A caller claims to be your grandchild, and often sounds like them, because scammers now use AI voice cloning from social media videos.
+The caller says they are in jail, in a car accident, or in immediate danger, and they need bail money or hospital fees right now.
 They beg you not to tell their parents.
 The U.S. Postal Inspector has formally warned that scammers are using AI-generated voices to mimic family members.
 Maryland Comptroller Brooke Lierman has confirmed this trend statewide.

 What To Do

 • Hang up.
-Then call your grandchild directly on the number you have for them.
+Then call your grandchild directly on the number you already have.

 • Establish a family safe word now, before this happens.
 Something only your real family knows.